michaelruocco/idv-context/README.md

 ## Todo

+*   Add functionality to perform idv id lookup from one alias
+*   Add unit test coverage to attempt and lockout facades after adding idv id lookup by alias
+*   Tidy up unit tests for lockout policy
 *   Add initial functionality for loading identity and checking lockout state when creating verification context

 ## Useful commands